 What Is an Insider Threat?

-An insider threat occurs when someone with authorized access to your systems (an employee, contractor, or partner) causes harm to your organization's data, whether intentionally or not.
+An insider threat occurs when someone with authorized access to your systems, such as an employee, contractor, or partner, causes harm to your organization's data, whether intentionally or not.
 This is distinct from insider risk, which is the broader exposure created by authorized users through careless or unsanctioned behavior.
+The key difference: insider risk is potential exposure.
+Insider threats cause real damage.

 What makes them so difficult to detect is that they rarely look like attacks.
 They look like normal work, right up until they don't.